flotpython/exos-ds/notebooks/numpy-tps/pentominos/.teacher/README-pentominos-corrige-nb.md

 you will find some helper code in `pentominos_data.py` if you wish to use it
-in particular, note the presence of `SMALL_BOARD` and `SMALL_PIECE` that correspond to the following solution, and that may turn up useful for debugging your code
+in particular, note the presence of `SMALL_BOARD` and `SMALL_PIECE` that correspond to the following solution, and that may turn out useful for debugging your code

 ```{image} media/small-problem.png
 :width: 150px